stefanocostantini/stefanocostantini.github.io/sketches/2024-07-20-railwaypub.md

 ![Railway](/img/sketches/railwaypub.jpg)

-The Railway pub (or tavern) in Clapham, on a early summer evening.
+The Railway pub (or tavern) in Clapham, on an early summer evening.